 Tax in Alabama: a complete guide

-If you’re planning on moving to the state or want a refresh on your tax obligations, getting your head around Alabama’s various taxes can feel overwhelming.
-This Alabama tax guide should help you to break it down, exploring everything from the state income tax to the ins and outs of property tax.
+This Alabama tax guide explores everything from the state income tax to the ins and outs of property tax.

-Whether you’re hoping to relocate for retirement or your next working chapter, proper financial research is necessary.
+• Whether you’re hoping to relocate for retirement or your next working chapter, a financial advisor can help you make the right move.

 As you’re probably already aware, if you’re a taxpaying US citizen, federal tax laws apply to you regardless of the state you choose to call home, and following tax law is essential.
 There are seven different federal income tax brackets as of 2023, which primarily dictate how much you’ll owe each tax year.

 Additionally, Alabama charges state income tax.
-It has a graduated individual income tax, ranging from 2 percent to 5 percent.
+It has a graduated individual income tax, ranging from 2% to 5%.

 Income take brackets are broken down as follows: